top of page

 Beethoven's "Kreutzer" Sonata, one of his most brilliant and popular works, has an extraordinarily intimate emotional intensity, which serves as a primary plot point of Tolstoy's controversial novella of the same name, by which the narrator is driven to murderous obsession.
 Janáček's string quartet, premiered 100 years ago, reflects on the psychological drama and obsessive qualities in Tolstoy's story.
 By intertwining these two landmark works with selected readings, this fascinating program dramatically illustrates the sources of artistic inspiration.

-Ludwig van Beethoven Violin Sonata No. 9 in A major, Op.
+Ludwig van Beethoven Violin Sonata No. 9 in A Major, Op.
 47, "Kreutzer" (1802-1804)

 Anthony Marwood, violin; Andrew Armstrong, piano